brendt/stitcher.io/src/content/mails/static-analysis-08.md

         <hljs keyword>run</hljs>: ./vendor/bin/psalm --threads=1 --no-diff
 ```

-The first part of this action is the basic setup: installing PHP and its extensions, setting up an SQLite database and installing the composer dependencies; I actually removed the caching steps to keep it smaller for the purpose of this mail.
+The first part of this action is the basic setup: installing PHP and its extensions and installing the composer dependencies; I actually removed the caching steps to keep it smaller for the purpose of this mail.

-The next two steps are about setting up specifically Laravel.
-The IDE helper files are needed in order for Psalm to better understand Laravel's magic.
+The next steps are about setting up specifically Laravel.
+The SQLite database are needed to generate the IDE helper files, which in turn are needed by Psalm in order to better understand Laravel's magic.

 And finally, we simply run Psalm.
 If it fails, GitHub will let us know.